WWF UK: ‘Year of the Tiger’ Christmas appeal 2009

 SOFII’s view

-We love this exhibit.
-Not only was it wildly successful, it is also an excellent example of how one campaign with an urgent and compelling message can be tailored and shaped to fit different types of donor.
-This is an example of integrated fundraising at its best.
+This campaign was wildly successful.
+It is an excellent example of how one appeal, with an urgent and compelling message, can be tailored to fit different types of donor.
+It is also integrated fundraising at its best.

 Creator / originator